 - Mass spectrometry ( GC-MS , LC-MS) for ultra-sensitive analysis.

-- Accelerated testing to simulate long-term effects.
+- Accelerated tests to simulate long-term effects.

-Cosmetic regulations
+Cosmetics regulations

-Salicylic acid is widely used in skin care, particularly for its keratolytic and antibacterial effects.
+Salicylic acid is widely used in skincare, particularly for its keratolytic and antibacterial effects.
 However, excessive exposure can lead to skin irritation and sensitization, hence the need to limit its concentration in cosmetic products.

-European standards (EC Regulation No. 1223/2009)
+European standards (Regulation (EC) No 1223/2009)

 - 3% maximum in anti-dandruff shampoos.